xlegend1024/az-infra-wrkshp-101/3. Hands on Labs/3.5. Create VM Cli/Readme.md

 # Create VM from customized VM image using Azure Cli
-Create customized VM using [Azure cli](https://azure.github.io/projects/clis/).
-During the labs, we are going to use [Azure Cloud Shell](https://docs.microsoft.com/en-us/azure/cloud-shell/overview)
+During the labs, we are going to use [Azure Cloud Shell](https://docs.microsoft.com/en-us/azure/cloud-shell/overview) and  [Azure cli](https://azure.github.io/projects/clis/).

 ## Architecture
 ![alt text](/3.%20Hands%20on%20Labs/images/3.5.png)